South African Class GC 2-6-2+2-6-2: Manufacturer

-Following the good performance of the Class GB branch line Garratts, the first locomotive to be built to the specifications of Colonel F.R.
-Collins DSO after he was appointed as the Chief Mechanical Engineer of the South African Railways in 1922 was a heavier 2-6-2+2-6-2 Double Prairie type Garratt, also intended for branch line work.
-It was designed and built to his specifications by Beyer, Peacock and Company in 1924.
+Following the good performance of the Class GB branch line Garratts, the first locomotive to be built to the specifications of F.R.
+Collins after he was appointed as the chief mechanical engineer of the South African Railways in 1922 was a heavier 2-6-2+2-6-2 Double Prairie type Garratt, also intended for branch line work.
+It was designed and built to his specifications by Beyer, Peacock & Company in 1924.

 Characteristics

 Six locomotives were delivered in 1924 and were erected in the Durban shops of the SAR.
 They were placed in service in 1924 and 1925, designated Class GC and numbered in the range from 2180 to 2185.
 The locomotives were superheated, with Belpaire fireboxes, plate frames, Walschaerts valve gear and piston valves.

 Like its predecessor Class GB, the heavier Class GC was also a branch line locomotive and its maximum axle load of 11 lt 16 lcwt made it suitable for light rail.
-It was a more powerful development of the Class GB and was very similar to the Class GK Garratts which had been acquired by the New Cape Central Railway (NCCR) in 1923, but 2 lt heavier and with 1 in smaller diameter cylinders with a 1 in longer stroke.
+It was a more powerful development of the Class GB and was very similar to the Class GK Garratts which had been acquired by the New Cape Central Railway in 1923, but 2 lt heavier and with 1 in smaller diameter cylinders with a 1 in longer stroke.